-The property is located on Block 61 where a portion of the block has a CBD overlay, which allows more intense development.
-By moving Building 'G' slightly south it will be compatible with other historic structures nearby, preserve the historic building that can now become more viable due to the foot-traffic that will generated by the redevelopment project, and contribute to the local economy, while allowing the applicant to redevelop Block 61.
+Building 'D' in its existing location is close to property that has a CBD overlay, which allows more intense development.
+The small size and footprint of Building 'D' does not comply with the needs of the applicant where 2-and 3-story story Residence Inns are proposed.
+By moving it to its proposed relocated site, will eliminate the applicant's consideration of demolishing Building 'D'.
 At this time the owner has not claimed undue economic hardship.
-If the owner decides to claim undue economic hardship, all data, information requested pursuant to Article 4.5, Section 4.5.1 (H) must be submitted for review.
+If the owner decides to claim undue economic hardship, they must comply and submit all materials requested in Article 4.5, Section 4.5.1 (H).